jsconfcn/jingjs/proposals/optimizing-js-games_kennyluck.md

 Description
 -----------

 The main theme about this talk will be JS performance in JS games, or any JS applications in which DOM access isn't the bottleneck.
-As a developer of a game-targed browser engine [Shpinx](), I'd like to talk about concepts and stragies we use while optimizing games ([不江湖](http://www.bujianghu.com/), from fps 30 to 50) and canvas library (Cocos2d-html5, notably pull request [#1015](https://github.com/cocos2d/cocos2d-html5/pull/1015)).
+As a developer of a game-targted browser engine [Shpinx](), I'd like to talk about concepts and stragies we use while optimizing games ([不江湖](http://www.bujianghu.com/), from fps 30 to 50) and canvas library (Cocos2d-html5, notably pull request [#1015](https://github.com/cocos2d/cocos2d-html5/pull/1015)).

 In addition to the concepts of hidden classes and inline caches, which were already discussed in some of the excellent talks like [Vyacheslav Egorov's](http://s3.mrale.ph/nodecamp.eu/#41), this talk focuses more on [dictionary mode](https://github.com/oupengsoftware/v8/wiki/Dictionary-mode) and common ways how JS objects fall into it.
 Some demos of the [tools](https://github.com/oupengsoftware/cocos2d-html5/wiki/Hidden-Class) for examining these internals might also be provided.